Miracles still happen. They can happen with unexpected timing and in unexpected places. Miracles can happen on any old day.

 As Jesus told this story, he chose some pretty intriguing verbs when he talked about asking.
 They are present imperatives which indicates an ongoing action.
 The Amplified Bible translates it this way – “So I say to you, ask and keep on asking, and it will be given to you; seek and keep on seeking, and you will find; knock and keep on knocking, and the door will be opened to you.
 For everyone who keeps on asking [persistently], receives; and he who keeps on seeking [persistently], finds; and to him who keeps on knocking [persistently], the door will be opened.

 Now to be clear, not everything that we ask for, even persistently, is given to us.
-In fact, one of my children use to ask when they were little, why we couldn’t get a million dollars if we just kept asking.
+In fact, one of my children, when they were younger, used to ask why they couldn’t get a million dollars if they kept asking.
 Jesus’ brother James had a response for those type of questions.
 He said in James 4:3, “Yet even when you do pray, your prayers are not answered, because you pray just for selfish reasons.”
 Perhaps that’s why Jesus said we needed to seek and keep on seeking.
 Because if we are truly seeking God, and keep on seeking Him, then with time our hearts begin to look and think like his.
 His desires and plans begin to become our desires and plans.
 At this point, we begin to ask for the very things God wants to bring about, and that’s a place where miracles never cease.

 In closing, a final shout out to True Charity Initiatives.
 Thanks for your continued passion and hard work in addressing poverty.
 Check out their website at truecharity.us

-I love in this video that each of the children film a miracle they see in their own lives.
+In this video, each of the children film a miracle they see in their own lives.
 Take time to share your miracle too.